-defines a hierarchy of image spaces, and the larger the image space, the more difficult discrimination becomes.
-Discriminatory strategies are most generally described by general adaptive protocols, $\mathcal{P}$.
-These are best defined by quantum combs \cite{ChiribellaComb,Laurenza2018}, a quantum circuit board with an arbitrary number of registers with $M$ slots in which channel patterns $\mathcal{E}_{\bs{i}}^m$ are placed.
-Using arbitrary resources and unlimited entanglement, channel-patterns are interrogated by quantum states prepared within the comb.
-The discriminator may then avail of trace-preserving adaptive operations and feedback based state preparation in order to optimise the protocol.
-Due to their generality, these protocols are very difficult to characterise and optimise, therefore it is often much more beneficial to consider simpler protocols.
-Of such, block protocols $\mathcal{B} \subset \mathcal{P}$ represent a very important non-adaptive discrimination strategy.
-Channel patterns are interrogated using $M$ identical and independent copies of some input probe state $\rho^{\otimes M} \rightarrow \mathcal{E}_{\bs{i}}^m(\rho)^{\otimes M} \eqdef \rho_{\bs{i}}^{\otimes M}$; these input states may make use of entanglement with additional idler modes, in which case we have a block-assisted protocol.
-After $M$ pattern interactions, an optimised POVM $\{\Pi_{\bs{j}}\}_{\bs{j} \in \mathcal{U}}$ is used to perform the classification.
-Given an image space with pattern distribution $\{\pi_{\bs{i}}\}_{{\bs{i} \in \mathcal{U}}}$ and using a block protocol, the error probability of misclassification is given by
+The most general multi-channel discrimination protocol is a general adaptive protocol, $\mathcal{P}$.
+This is best described by a quantum comb \cite{GutoskiComb, ChiribellaComb,Laurenza2018}; a quantum circuit board with an arbitrary number of registers, with $M$ slots in which channel patterns $\mathcal{E}_{\bs{i}}$ are placed.
+There is no limit to the amount of entanglement that can used to construct a quantum comb, and a general adaptive protocol can make use of adaptive operations and feedback based state preparation.
+Due to their generality, these protocols are very difficult to characterise and optimise.
+Therefore it is often much more beneficial to consider simpler protocols.
+Of such, block protocols $\mathcal{B}$ represent a very important class of non-adaptive discrimination strategy.
+Channel patterns are probed using $M$ identical and independent copies of some input probe state, ${\rho^{\otimes M} \rightarrow \rho_{\bs{i}}^{\otimes M} \defeq \mathcal{E}_{\bs{i}}(\rho)^{\otimes M}}$.
+After $M$ pattern interactions, an optimised POVM $\{\Pi_{\bs{i}}\}_{\bs{i} \in \mathcal{U}}$ is used to perform the classification.
+Given an image space $\mc{U}$ with the pattern probability distribution $\{\pi_{\bs{i}}\}_{{\bs{i} \in \mathcal{U}}}$, the average error probability of misclassification is given by